OfficeDev/Outlook-Add-in-JavaScript-UseIdentityToken/README.md

 This sample requires the following:

-  - Visual Studio 2013 with Update 5 or Visual Studio 2015.
+  - Visual Studio 2013 (Update 5) or Visual Studio 2015, with Microsoft Office Developer Tools.
   - A computer running Exchange 2013 with at least one email account, or an Office 365 account.
 You can [sign up for an Office 365 Developer subscription](http://aka.ms/o365-android-connect-signup) and get an Office 365 account through it.
   - Any browser that supports ECMAScript 5.1, HTML5, and CSS3, such as Internet Explorer 9, Chrome 13, Firefox 5, Safari 5.0.6, or a later version of these browsers.
-  - Microsoft.Exchange.WebServices.Auth.dll  - You can install this from the Package Manager Console:
-	- Install-Package EWS-Api-2.1
-  - Microsoft.IdentityModel.dll and Microsoft.IdentityModel.Extensions.dll - You can install these from the Package Manager Console:
-	- Install-Package Microsoft.Identity.Model.Extensions
-	- Install-Package Microsoft.Identity.Model
+  - Microsoft.Exchange.WebServices.Auth.dll, Microsoft.IdentityModel.dll, and Microsoft.IdentityModel.Extensions.dll.
   - Familiarity with JavaScript programming and web services.

 <a name="components"></a>